dafonsecajose/enemyapi/README.md

 - Run the command `php artisan jwt:secret` to create the secret in the .env file.
 - Run the command `php artisan db:seed` to create your first user with password 'password'.
 - Run the command `php artisan serves` to run the project.
+- Run the command `php artisan l5-swagger:generate` to generate the api documentation.

 ## Como executar?